yablochko8/semantic-search-fonts/COOKBOOK.md

   year: number | null; // from METADATA.pb (first four digits of date_added)
 };

-type FontEnrichmentReady = FontBasics & {
+type FontEmbeddingReady = FontBasics & {
   url: string | null; // Can be constructed from name, separated by +, e.g.: https://fonts.googleapis.com/css2?family=Family+Name
   description_p1: string | null; // Take the first <p> element of DESCRIPTION.en_us.html
   ai_descriptors: string[]; // List of adjectives from multimodal AI assessment of visual
   summary_text_v1: string | null; // Combination of all relevant descriptive elements.
 This is what we will vectorize.
 };

-type FontDBReady = FontEnrichmentReady & {
+type FontDBReady = FontEmbeddingReady & {
   embedding_mistral_v1: string;
 };
 ```

-## Step 7 - Write function to transform source data into DB-ready data
+## Step 7 - Write function to assemble FontBasics object

-My ETL script for this can be found here:
+My full ETL script can be found here:

 [https://github.com/yablochko8/semantic-search-fonts/blob/main/src/script.ts]

 I've kept it heavily commented so if you're following this guide with the exact same source data now is the time to dive into that code.

-Here's are the main elements of the flow:
+Assembling the FontBasics object is the cheap and easy part:

 1. Basic validation - confirm the font is not on an exclusion list (we don't want notation fonts like jsmath) and that all the expected files are present
 2. parseFontBasicsFromPb - gets the basic text values from the `METADATA.pb` file
 3. parseP1FromHtml - I just a short description for each font, so I'm taking the text of the first `<p>` value I can find in either `DESCRIPTION.en_us.html` or inside `article/ARTICLE.en_us.html`

-## Step 7a - Add in a vital ingredient: AI assessment of a picture of the font text
+## Step 8 - Add in a vital ingredient: AI assessment of a picture of the font text, and assemble a FontEmbeddingReady object

 For my first pass at this I thought I could rely on the text descriptions, but the descriptions sometimes gave offbeat results.

 (If you're curious I've left this version live on brandmint, just select Algorithm: V1)

-To get more standardized assessment, we do the following:
+To get more standardized assessment, your function flow will look like this:

-1. generateSamplePng - take in a TTF file and spit out the buffer of a representative image in that font
+1. generateSamplePng - take in a TTF file and spit out the buffer of a representative image in that font, keep it as a buffer, that's the format you'll want it in to pass it to an AI model
 2. getDescriptors - pass the image buffer to a multimodal AI model (I used Mistral's `pixtral-12b`)
+3. getEmbeddingText - pass everything you know to an LLM and ask it generate text that can be used for embedding.
+I didn't expect to need this but here's the problem, sometimes the name of a font is hugely useful ("Orbitron" font is nice and futuristic) and sometimes it's hugely unhelpful ("Are you serious" is decidedly not serious, but elevates the joky font to the top of results for a "serious" query).
+Let an LLM figure this out.

+## Step 9 - Get an embedding of your text

+Good text for embedding should be as descriptive and information-rich as possible, focusing on the essential characteristics of the item you want to represent.
+For fonts, this means including:

+- The font's name and designer (if relevant and not misleading)
+- Its style, category, and any notable typographic features (e.g., "serif", "rounded", "condensed", "monoline")
+- Descriptors that capture the mood, intended use, or unique qualities (e.g., "playful", "futuristic", "for headlines")
+- Any relevant context, such as the year of creation or typical use cases

+We want to avoid negations (e.g., "not serious") as they confuse embedding models.
+The text should only specify what the font _is_ rather than what it is not.
+Use a comma-separated list or a short, well-structured paragraph.
+The more specific and concrete the description, the better the embedding will capture the nuances for semantic search.

 ## Step 8 - Save our fonts to the database